Screen reader users can VISIT THE SITE MENU PAGE for full page list.

 Canada hosted the 3rd edition of the ISPS HANDA Vision Cup between teams representing North America and the Rest of the World from 21-23 July 2017.

-The next major tournament are the ISPS Handa Australian and New South Wales Blind Golf Open Championships in Sydney in early October.
+The next major tournament results expected are for the ISPS Handa Canadian and Australian Blind Golf Open Championships from early October.

 e-Mail us to email@example.com